 I live in Pennsylvania, United States, and I went to Catholic school for most of my life.
 When I graduated high school I went to Duquesne University to study Nursing and graduated with BSN.
 I went on to take my NCLEX exams and failed them the first time, but I passed the second time around.
-I now work as an RN in a long term care facility.
+I worked as an RN in a long term care facility.
 (Yes, that does mean a nursing home!)
-I absolutely love it there!
+I absolutely loved it there, but it was time for a change and now I work at my local hospital as a floor RN.
 I am married to my best friend in the entire world, Brad.
-We have been together for 9 years now and will be married for 1 year this June.
+We have been together for 9 years now and have been married for 1 year this June.
 He is not a big reader, but with some not so gentle nudging, and the right topics, he is coming around!
 I spend most of my time working, reading, or hanging out with Brad as we try to figure out how to adult!

 I love such a wide variety of things, and I have this good and bad habit of throwing myself 100% into one thing to the exclusion of everything else, for a while.
 Here are some of the things that I love: